Text-Conditioned Background Generation for Editable Multi-Layer Documents: Conclusion

 \section{Conclusion}

 In this work, we introduced a multi-layered document editing framework with automated text-conditioned background design to generate visually coherent, text-preserving, and thematically consistent multi-page documents.
 Our method applies latent masking, which protects text and figures through soft attenuation in the diffusion space, inspired by smooth barrier functions in physics and numerical optimization.
 This strategy suppresses updates in sensitive regions without applying hard erasure, allowing backgrounds to be regenerated while preserving readability.
 To further guarantee legibility, we integrate Automated Readability Optimization (ARO), a contrast-driven, WCAG-guided algorithm that adaptively determines the minimal opacity of semi-transparent backings per text region.
 ARO ensures that inserted shapes remain visually harmonious with the background while meeting accessibility standards, and in combination with latent masking, yields both natural and readable results.
 Furthermore, we ensure multi-page visual consistency through a recursive summarization-and-instruction process, where each page is distilled into a compact representation that guides subsequent generations, enabling coherent evolution of visual motifs across entire slide decks or reports.
-Finally, by adopting a layered editing paradigm that treats text, figures, and backgrounds as separate compositional elements, and incorporating prompt-based customization, the framework balances automated coherence with flexible user control, bridging generative modeling and real-world document design workflows.
+Finally, by adopting a layered editing paradigm that treats text, figures, and backgrounds as separate compositional elements, and incorporating prompt-based customization, the framework balances automated coherence with flexible user control, bridging generative modeling and real-world document design workflows. \textbf{Limitations and Future Works.} Detailed discussion of limitations and future work is provided in Appendix~\ref{app:limitations}.

-\textbf{Limitations and Future Work.} While we introduce several novel contributions, some limitations remain.
-First, latent masking, while effective for preserving textual fidelity, is not always perfect.
-Since it attenuates updates in the diffusion process instead of completely prohibiting them, residual artifacts can appear around text boundaries, especially in dense, irregular layouts.
-This trade-off reflects the design choice of suppressing content generation rather than erasing it outright, and although it preserves readability in most cases, errors may emerge.
-Second, the summarization-and-instruction mechanism occasionally oversimplifies nuanced content, which can limit semantic alignment between visual motifs and document meaning.
-Finally, while user prompts provide stylistic flexibility, finer-grained control, such as per-section themes or adaptive palette shifts, remains an open challenge.
-Future work could explore more adaptive masking strategies, enhanced semantic encoders for tighter content-visual alignment, long-form documents, and interactive editing pipelines where users refine backgrounds iteratively across multi-page documents.